michaelchum/sudoku-multiplayer-server/README.md

 }
 ```

-#### GET Generate a sudoku grid with specified difficulty "easy", "medium" or "hard"
+#### GET Generate a sudoku grid with specified difficulty "easy", "medium" or "hard" with unique solution
 ```
 http http://104.131.185.217:3000/sudoku/generate-string/medium
 ```